Trigger (Russian TV series)

 Trigger (Триггер) is a Russian television series produced by Sreda Film Productions.
 Starring Maksim Matveyev.

-Synopsis
+Premise

 Artyom Streletsky is an eccentric psychotherapist who has developed his own so-called "provocative therapy" method.
 Unlike his colleagues who spend months listening to their clients' complaints, Artyom uses various provocations, activating in the clients' psyche the desire to solve their problems in just a couple of sessions.
 His career as a psychotherapist flourishes until one of his clients commits suicide.
 Streletsky is accused of instigating the death and is sentenced to eight years in prison.
 After serving half of his sentence and being released from prison on parole, he resumes his psychological practice and tries to independently investigate the criminal case that landed him in prison.